SolidLabResearch/solid-sfef-cli/README.md

 ## Usage and examples<a name="usage"></a>

-**The current section bash commands are under the asumption that the installation was done globally**.
+**The current section bash commands are under the assumption that the installation was done globally**.

-If the installation was done **locally** bash commands shoulb be adapted accordingly.
+If the installation was done **locally** bash commands should be adapted accordingly.

 e.g.